qodo/TwitterX/core/components/twitterx/docs/readme.txt

 * cache - how many seconds to cache the twitter data feed (default: 7200)
 * screen_name - which user you want to load
 * include_rts - should this include retweets (default: 1)
+* exclude_replies - should this exclude replies retweets (default: 0)
 * cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID)
 * toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '')
 * toPlaceholderPrefix - if you want to prefix the placeholder values.
 E.g. 'twitterx' would create placeholders like [[*twitterx.text]] (default: '')